gesape/AutoStatsQ/README.md

   # local_metadata: [stations.xml]
   # list of local metadata files (uncomment if needed)
   # local_data: [./data]
-  # list with paths to local data (uncomment if needed)
+  # list with paths to local waveform data (uncomment if needed)
+  # sds_structure: true
+  # if the local waveform data is saved in sds structure, set to true!
-  # this option works but might be very slow in case of large amounts of data.
+  # otherwise assessing local data might be very slow in case of large amounts of data.
   # working on it...
+  # local_data_only: true
+  # if only local, no freshly downloaded data is used

-  components_download: HH*
+  channels_download: HH*
   # '*' would download all and analyse the most broadband channel for each
   # station
   token: